 This month we speak with Jakub Mróz, the president of Tongariro Releasing, the first distribution company in Poland specialised in LGBT cinema (lesbian, gay, bisexual and transgender).

-FNE: Where do you see VOD five years from now?
+FNE: Where do you see your company in five years?

 Jakub Mróz: We will reduce the number of theatrical releases in favour of theatrical events.
 VOD will be more important.
 I hope we will be able to enter other territories with our VOD platform by this time.
 We are also developing lab services for other distributors and agents.